 In England, William Wilberforce found the strategy and the Parliamentary voters to end the ever-growing horror of the slave trade.
 Earlier, his friend Prime Minister William Pitt had denounced the slave trade as “the greatest practical evil that has afflicted the human race.”
 Following Pitt’s death, Charles Fox introduced a bill to Parliament which led to the abolition of slave trading the year following.
 Meanwhile, in Bermuda, Mrs. Caroline Adams, wife of a lieutenant, confessed to “a moral delinquency and a racial transgression”; her sentence was 39 lashes on her bare back.

 The British government abolished the slave trade but not the keeping of slaves.
 The government required that registers be maintained, so that slave owners could be monitored to ensure they did not buy slaves after this date.

-Educating and teaching religion to blacks was frowned on until Methodist missionaries arrived and broke down racial barriers.
-Joshua Marsden was one such missionary who, along with his wife and young daughter, arrived in 1808 from Newfoundland and began preaching to blacks.
+Educating and teaching religion to Black Bermudians was frowned on in white society until Methodist missionaries arrived and began breaking down racial barriers.
+Joshua Marsden was one such missionary who, along with his wife and young daughter, arrived in 1808 from Newfoundland and preached to Black Bermudians.
 He opened Zion Chapel, which was situated at the corner of Queen and Church Streets in Hamilton and dedicated one side of the church to “black and coloured people.”
-He also started a Sunday school for black children and encouraged blacks to learn reading and writing, not only unheard of but forbidden.
+He also started a Sunday school for Black children and encouraged Black Bermudians to learn reading and writing, not only unheard of but forbidden.

-Legislation was passed in Bermuda that permitted slaves to marry.
-Even so, the slave owner still had to give permission.
+Legislation was passed in Bermuda that permitted people who were enslaved to marry.
+Even so, the slaveholder still had to give permission.

 1827: First Rights Law for Blacks